PlanktoScope/proposals/design/0292-EEPROM-use.md

 ```

 The Raspberry pi EEPROM chip address is 0x50 by default
-The PS HAT EEPROM address seems to be 0x64
+The LM36011YKBR LED chip address is 0x64 by default

+We cannot detect EEPROM i2c address by doing a i2cdetect, we only retrieve the LED chip i2c address.

 Staring from a memory address like 0x50 it is possible to write each character of a string on a byte and to read the stored data staring from the 0x50 address.

 There is an eeprom library existing : https://github.com/ARizzo35/python-eeprom
-There is an smbus2 library that is working fine on the tests made to write data on the EEPROM : https://github.com/Gadgetoid/py-smbus/tree/master
+There is an smbus2 library that is working fine on the tests made to write data on the EEPROM : [https://github.com/Gadgetoid/py-smbus/tree/master](https://github.com/kplindegaard/smbus2)

 If using the smbus2 python library to write on the EEPROM the SMBUS_MAX_BLOCK (maximum size of the block of data that we can write in one time) is 32 bytes.